tarot-ray/accessibility/docs/guidelines/keyboard.md

   - When using the `onClick` event for custom elements (not links, buttons, etc.), ensure that Enter and Space keystrokes are detected.
   - Do not use the `onDblClick` event - there is no device independent handling or keyboard equivalent of this event.
   - Make sure that `onChange` and `onSelect` events do not cause unexpected results and accessibility problems.
-* **Use recommended keyboard support patterns in custom user interface elements**
+* **Use recommended keyboard support patterns, in custom user interface elements**
-  - If you program custom user interface elements, e.g. accordion, carousel, dropdown menu, tabs, implement keyboard support as recommended in the [WAI-ARIA Authoring Practices 1.1](https://www.w3.org/TR/wai-aria-practices)
+  - If you program custom user interface elements - e.g. accordion, carousel, dropdown menu, tabs - implement keyboard support, as recommended in the [WAI-ARIA Authoring Practices 1.1](https://www.w3.org/TR/wai-aria-practices)
   - If you are building a website make sure that controls can be operated using the keyboard and avoid using components, modules, plugins, widgets, or JavaScript techniques which cannot be operated via the keyboard.
 * **Keep the focus visible**
   - Provide visibility of the focus.
-  - If you are attaching the events to a different type of element, like a `<div>` or `<span>`, you need to enable the element to receive keyboard focus.
+  - If you are attaching the events to a different type of element, like a `<div>` or `<span>`, you need to enable the element, to receive keyboard focus.
 * **Ensure logical focus order of interactive elements**
-  - Ensure that tabbing order through active elements is logical and matches visual layout.
+  - Ensure that tabbing order, through active elements, is logical and matches visual layout.
   - If you program complex user interface components, use appropriate focus management techniques ([using a roving tabindex](https://www.w3.org/TR/wai-aria-practices/#kbd_roving_tabindex) or [using aria-activedescendant](https://www.w3.org/TR/wai-aria-practices/#kbd_focus_activedescendant)).
   - Avoid changing focus unexpectedly.